coffeegist/coffeegist.github.io/_posts/2017-09-04-my-oscp-experience.md

 At this point, I hopped over to the next 20 point box.
 Scanning and enumerating it as part of my normal process, but I couldn't find anything there either.
 After about an hour, I moved on to the 10 point box thinking that a quick win would get me back on my feet.
 Nothing again.
 I can't find anything!

 Around 1230 I had begun to panic.
 Bouncing from box to box to box looking for any possible way in.
-I kept coming up with the same info for the first 20 point box.
+I kept coming back to that first box, but I just kept seeing the same information for it.

 ### Success!
 [1930 hours]

 Finally, almost 10 hours later, I didn't know what else to do.
 So I downloaded a copy of the vulnerable software to my Windows box provided by Offensive-Security, and started reversing the exploit I was using to see why it wasn't working.
-The exploit worked.
+The exploit worked without modification.
 What the heck?
 So I threw it at the box again, and it worked!
-It's about time I got another low-privilege shell.
+It's about time!
+I got another low-privilege shell.

 Now was the hard part.
 Escalating.
-I spent a couple of hours escalating this one, but I finally got it around 2200!
+I spent a couple of hours enumerating and looking for a path to privesc, but I finally got it around 2200!
 That's it!
 70 points, I officially have enough points to pass my OSCP and the pressure is off.

 ### Flawless Victory [2300 hours]

 I spent the next hour banging away at the 10 point box.
 I was so dumb.
-I should have gotten this one immediately, but the test can get to you.
+I should have gotten this one immediately, but the stress of the test can get to you.
 Anyways, in around an hour I had obtained administrative privileges.
 It was a very simple path.

 Going for gold, I switched back over to the last 20 point box around 1100.
 This box required me to go outside of my normal process, but it was nothing I hadn't seen in the labs.
 So I guess my process was slightly off.
 It took about an hour to find my foothold on the box, and another hour to escalate.
 After 17 gruesome hours there I was.
 100 points in the bag, screenshots galore, and some writing to do.

 I did a quick take on my exam report that was due the next day, and got to bed around 0400.
-A successful day, and the feeling of accomplishment was incredible.
+I'd call that a successful day.

 ## Coffee Break!

-Throughout my life few things have given me the sense of accomplishment, pride, and confidence as successfully completing the OSCP did.
+Throughout my life few things have given me the sense of accomplishment, pride, and confidence that successfully completing the OSCP did.
 I was able to see massive improvements in my penetration testing knowledge not only in theory, but also in practice.
 This course gave me the credentials I needed to break into working with the penetration testing team I do development for.
-It also gave me the confidence to do penetration tests with a certain level of confidence.
+It also gave me the confidence I needed to successfully complete penetration tests as part of a team.
 By no means have I hit a point where I can sit back and coast.
 However, I've proven to myself and my colleagues that I have the mindset and determination needed to be a professional penetration tester.
 Until next time, Happy Hacking!